kyverno/KDP/proposals/mutate_existing_resources.md

               foo: bar
 ```

-4. This exmaple updates the threshold in the configmap upon pod creation.
+4. This example updates the threshold in the configmap upon pod creation.

 ```yaml=
 #WIP